theRealYoshi/hiphy-app/README.md

 - Search instantaneously with tag search and album search.
   - Each keystroke logs an ajax request to the server which filters based on a SQL "LIKE" query
-    Tag Search:
+    - Tag Search:
       - ![image_search]
-    Album Search:
+    - Album Search:
       - ![album_search]
-    Search from any page on the website:
+    - Search from any page on the website:
       - ![any_search]
 - Hover to play the gif
   - Simple as switching from a .png file to .gif file using Cloudinary's image transformation service and switching the hovered state from false to true in the React Component.
-    ```
+    ```javascript
     _onHover: function(){
       this.setState({
         hovered: true